personalizedrefrigerator/personalSite/_posts/2022-09-05-gsoc-final-reflection.md

 # The image editor/freehand drawing widget
 [js-draw on NPM][js-draw-npm] | [Joplin Plugin][js-draw-plugin]

-While creating my GSoC proposal, I decided to divide my summer into two sub-projects: building a markdown toolbar for Joplin's mobile app and creating an image editor for both the mobile and desktop apps.
+While creating my GSoC proposal, I decided to spend my summer working on two sub-projects: building a markdown toolbar for Joplin's mobile app and creating an image editor for both the mobile and desktop apps.

 While `js-draw` hasn't yet been added to the mobile app, I've [added it to the desktop app through a plugin][js-draw-plugin].